-Spring Grove Area Middle School counselor, Teresa Weaver, began the Backpack Program to address student hunger and help families in the District.
+Spring Grove Area Middle School counselor, Teresa Weaver, began the Weekend Backpack Program to address student hunger and help families in the District.
 In doing so, she’s also helping to further the District’s mission of providing a learning environment where every student can attain their full potential.
-Knowing the Backpack Program is available, students can focus on learning instead of worrying about their next meal.
+Knowing the Weekend Backpack Program is available, students can focus on learning instead of worrying about their next meal.

 Weekly, two volunteers from Paradise Lutheran Church plan the menus and organize the food items.
 Students from the middle and high schools get involved by helping to pack the bags to be delivered to each of the schools and distributed to the recipients.

-If interested in making a monetary donation to the Backpack Program, please contact Teresa Weaver at (717) 225-4731 ext.
+If you have any questions about making a donation to the Weekend Backpack Program, please contact Teresa Weaver at (717) 225-4731 ext.
 6071 or by email at firstname.lastname@example.org.